Emergent Symmetry in Quantum Phase Transitions: From Deconfined Quantum Critical Point to Gapless Quantum Spin Liquid: 2. Gapless QSL region

-Similarly, we also compute other fixed $J_{1y}=0.75$, 0.85, 0.95.
-The results of $J_{1y}=0.75$ and $J_{1y}=0.95$ are presented in Fig.~\ref{fig:DataCollapse_J1y_075}(a-d) and Fig.~\ref{fig:DataCollapse_J1y_095}(a-d), respectively.
-Note the simulated systems are under open boundary conditions, the dimer structure factor is not well defined in this situation and hence one can not obtain corresponding dimer correlation length to determine the VBS boundaries~\cite{zhao2020,liuQSL}.
-For the QSL-VBS transition, in order to compare with the crossing $J_2$ value of the ratio $\langle D^2_x\rangle/ \langle M^2_0\rangle$, we try our best to reduce the uncertainty of the transition point by computing more $J_2$ points, as well as using different fitting functions and different system sizes for finite size scaling of $\langle D^2_x\rangle$ and $\langle D_x\rangle^2$.
-As given in the main text, the results suggest the crossing $J_2$ value for $L\rightarrow \infty$ from $\langle D^2_x\rangle/ \langle M^2_0\rangle$ is the same as that from finite size scaling within our resolution.
+Similarly, we make computations for other fixed $J_{1y}=0.75$, 0.85, and 0.95.
+The results for $J_{1y}=0.75$ and $J_{1y}=0.95$ are presented in Fig.~\ref{fig:DataCollapse_J1y_075}(a--d) and Fig.~\ref{fig:DataCollapse_J1y_095}(a--d), respectively.
+Note that the simulated systems are under open boundary conditions.
+The dimer structure factor is not well defined in this situation and hence one cannot obtain the corresponding dimer correlation length to determine the VBS boundaries~\cite{zhao2020,liuQSL}.
+For the QSL--VBS transition, to compare with the crossing $J_2$ value of the ratio $\langle D^2_x\rangle/ \langle M^2_0\rangle$, we try our best to reduce the uncertainty in the transition point by computing more $J_2$ points, as well as using different fitting functions and different system sizes for the finite size scaling of $\langle D^2_x\rangle$ and $\langle D_x\rangle^2$.
+As stated in the main text, the results suggest that the crossing $J_2$ value for $L\rightarrow \infty$ from $\langle D^2_x\rangle/ \langle M^2_0\rangle$ is the same as that from finite size scaling within our resolution.

-Now we move to smaller $J_{1y}=0.6$, 0.55 and 0.2.
-At $J_{1y}=0.6$, the QSL region shrinks to a quite narrow region $0.273\lesssim J_2 \lesssim 0.283$.
-At $J_{1y}=0.55$ and 0.2, the QSL disappears and instead a direct AFM-VBS transition is suggested by the analysis of $\xi_m/L$ and $\langle D^2_x\rangle/ \langle M^2_0\rangle$.
+We now consider smaller $J_{1y}=0.6$, 0.55, and 0.2.
+At $J_{1y}=0.6$, the QSL region shrinks to a narrow region $0.273\lesssim J_2 \lesssim 0.283$.
+At $J_{1y}=0.55$ and 0.2, the QSL disappears and instead a direct AFM--VBS transition is suggested by the analysis of $\xi_m/L$ and $\langle D^2_x\rangle/ \langle M^2_0\rangle$.
 The results indicate a tricritical point between $J_{1y}=0.55$ and $J_{1y}=0.6$, which is roughly located at $(J_{1y},J_2)\simeq (0.58,0.27)$.
-Therefore, with these huge results, it explicitly shows how gapless QSL emerges with $J_{1y}$ increasing.
-The data of collapse in Fig.\ref{fig:DataCollapse_J1y_065}-\ref{fig:DataCollapse_J1y_02_055} and critical exponents therein, indeed support the universality classes different from that of DQCP.
-Note the spin and dimer correlation exponent $z+\eta_{s,d}$ at the QSL-VBS transition point have the same values, consistent with the emergent symmetry.
+These important results explicitly show how a gapless QSL emerges with $J_{1y}$ increasing.
+The data on collapse in Fig.\ref{fig:DataCollapse_J1y_065}--\ref{fig:DataCollapse_J1y_02_055} and critical exponents therein indeed support universality classes different from the class of the DQCP.
+Note that the spin and dimer correlation exponents $z+\eta_{s,d}$ at the QSL--VBS transition point have the same values, consistent with the emergent symmetry.